Contemplating electromagnetic phenomena in lived experience through somatic meditation: Results

 \subsection{Awareness of interdisciplinary connections}

-In their reflections, 34 out of 66 students described becoming aware of interdisciplinary applications of electromagnetic principles.
+In their reflections, 34 out of 66 students identified interdisciplinary connections between electrodynamics and biological and chemical systems.

-Students expressed significant interest in the ways electrodynamic principles affect human physiology.
-They noted the subtle but pervasive effects of electrical forces on their bodies, including the currents governing heartbeats via pacemaker cells, the flow of ions through neurons, and how perception necessitates the conversion of physical phenomena in various forms to electrical signals in the brain.
-A few displayed even more specific understanding of physiology, recognizing that selective ion channels or action potentials were the results of electromagnetic interactions.
+Students wrote extensively about the application of electrodynamic principles to human physiology.
+They recognized the pervasive effects of electrical forces on their bodies, including the currents regulating heartbeats via pacemaker cells, the flow of ions through neurons, and the conversion of physical phenomena to electrical signals in the brain.
+A few students noted that selective ion channels and action potentials were the results of electromagnetic interactions.

 Students also drew connections between electromagnetic theory and their knowledge of chemistry and biochemistry.
-In particular, many noted the importance of electron flows in both fields,
+In particular, many noted the importance of electron flows in both physics and biochemistry,

 \begin{quote} I thought about how I learned in biochemistry class that almost everything in life can be reduced down and explained as a flow of electrons, meaning that electricity plays a role in every aspect of our lives, not just in electronics and technology. \end{quote}